FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Experiments

 \subsection{User Study on Data Collection System}

-\textbf{Procedure.} To answer \textbf{(Q1)}, we evaluate the usability of~\methodname through a user study including 12 human volunteers, with varying levels of experience in data collection.
-They collect demonstrations for all 8 tasks.
-In addition to \methodname, users collect demonstrations using two typical data collection methods: primary–replica-based teleoperation (\ie, ALOHA~\cite{aldaco2024aloha}) and handheld devices (\ie, UMI~\cite{chi2024universal}).
-To minimize potential biases, no device-specific instructions are provided and each participant conducts three trials with each device for each task.
-There is no time limit for data collection, but they are instructed to solve tasks as best they can while avoiding collisions and damage.
+\textbf{Procedure.} We evaluate the usability of~\methodname through a user study including 12 volunteers, with varying experience in data collection.
+Besides~\methodname, users collect demonstrations using two typical methods: primary–replica-based teleoperation (\ie, ALOHA~\cite{fu2024mobile}) and handheld devices (\ie, UMI~\cite{chi2024universal}).
+To minimize biases, no device-specific instructions are provided and each participant conducts three trials with each device for each task.
+The participants are instructed to solve tasks as best they can while avoiding collisions and damage.
 If a task fails, they will continue from where it is interrupted, and the failure will be recorded.

 \textbf{Metrics.} We record the task success/failure mode, completion time, and any instances of slippage or damage.
-Three metrics are adopted to quantify the capability of a particular data collection approach, namely $\texttt{completion\_rate}$ (fully completed tasks as a percentage of those initiated), collection $\texttt{efficiency}$ (the inverse of data collection time), and an overall score, Completion per Unit Time (\texttt{CPUT}), defined as $\texttt{completion\_rate} \times \texttt{efficiency}$.
-Additional metrics are reported in the Supp. \textbf{Demonstrations could be collected efficiently and accurately using FreeTacMan compared to previous setups (Q1).} The results of user study are shown in \cref{fig:userstudy}, where \methodname consistently yields the top completion rate and efficiency.
-CPUT score in \cref{fig:userstudy}(c) highlights the overall advantage of \methodname, gaining 6.58$\times$ higher performance than teleoperation and 7.68$\times$ higher than UMI.
+Three metrics are adopted to quantify the capability of a particular data collection approach, namely $\texttt{completion\_rate}$ (fully completed tasks as a percentage of those initiated), collection $\texttt{efficiency}$ (the inverse of data collection time), and an overall score, Completion per Unit Time (\texttt{CPUT}), defined as $\texttt{completion\_rate} \times \texttt{efficiency}$. \textbf{Demonstrations could be collected efficiently and accurately using \methodname compared to previous setups (Q1).} The results of user study are shown in~\cref{fig:userstudy}, where \methodname consistently yields the top completion rate and efficiency.
+CPUT score in~\cref{fig:userstudy}(c) highlights the overall advantage of \methodname, gaining 5.05$\times$ higher performance than teleoperation and 1.52$\times$ higher than UMI.